 Muhlenberg’s peer tutoring program enjoys a national reputation.
 We are certified by the College Reading and Learning Association through the master tutor level.
 All new tutors are required to attend five hours of mandatory training prior to the start of their employment.
 Continued training is facilitated by our head tutors each week during the semester.

 How do students go about getting a peer tutor?

-Tutor request forms are available in between the end of the drop/add period (10 days into the semester) and two weeks after mid-terms.
-After filling out the required form, students take the request to their instructor for endorsement.
-Both the student and the tutor are notified of their assignment by email within one week.
+The online tutor request form is available in between the end of the drop/add period (10 days into the semester) and two weeks after mid-terms.
+Both the student and the tutor are notified of their assignment by email if a match can be made.
 The meeting time and place is then determined by mutual agreement between the tutor and the student.